Relationship of Peter Mandelson and Jeffrey Epstein: Mandelson's response

-Following his sacking as UK Ambassador to the United States on 11 September 2025, Mandelson expressed deep regret for his association with Epstein and issued a formal statement to embassy staff.
 On 10 September, Mandelson spoke to The Sun, where he first addressed the resurfaced links to Epstein.
 He called Epstein a "charismatic criminal liar" and said he felt "very, very deep regret" for continuing their association for "far longer than I should have done".
 He acknowledged that more "embarrassing" correspondence would likely be revealed.
-He claimed he "fell for and accepted assurances" from Epstein regarding his criminal case in Florida and was unaware of any criminal activity.
-After being removed from his position, Mandelson issued a letter to British Embassy staff.
+He said he "fell for and accepted assurances" from Epstein regarding his criminal case in Florida and was unaware of any criminal activity.
+Following his dismissal as ambassador to the United States on 11 September 2025, Mandelson issued a letter to British Embassy staff.
 He stated that serving as ambassador was "the privilege of my life" and expressed deep regret over the circumstances surrounding his departure and his "association with Epstein twenty years ago and the plight of his victims".
 He accepted Starmer's decision, saying he had "no alternative".
 The Foreign Office cited emails in which Mandelson appeared to question Epstein's 2008 conviction as the "new information" prompting the dismissal.
 The BBC reported that Mandelson disputes the interpretation that he thought the conviction was "wrongful," instead believing the length of the sentence should be challenged.
-He maintains that he was truthful during the vetting process, but No. 10 sources claim he was "economical with the truth".
+He maintains that he was truthful during the vetting process, but No. 10 sources said he was "economical with the truth".

+Arrest

+On 23 February 2026, days after fellow Epstein associate Andrew Mountbatten-Windsor was arrested on suspicion of misconduct in public office, Mandelson was also arrested on suspicion of misconduct in public office.
+Both men were arrested on suspicion of using their government positions to leak sensitive information to Epstein; Mandelson being accused of leaking Downing Street emails to Epstein while he was Business Secretary.
+He was taken to a London police station for questioning.
+At 2 am on 24 February 2026, Mandelson was released on bail.

 Starmer's response

-Prime Minister Keir Starmer has faced significant political pressure regarding the scandal, and stated Mandelson's support of Epstein contradicted his government's stance on violence against women and girls.
+Starmer has faced significant political pressure regarding the scandal, which led to the resignation of his chief of staff Morgan McSweeney.